 We are using a contactless entry system this spring that requires students to use their ID to enter the dining halls, so we strongly encourage them to make sure they have it before heading over!
 Using a card holder in a lanyard is a helpful way to remember.

-15. Will the restrooms in the dining halls be open?
+15. Are the restrooms in the dining halls open?

-Yes, there will be designated restrooms open to students during meal hours.
+Yes, there are designated restrooms open to students during meal hours.

-16. Will there be a place to hang my coat/backpack?
+16. Is there a place to hang my coat/backpack?

-Students will need to keep their coats with them as they move through the serving area.
+Students need to keep their coats with them as they move through the serving area.
 Students should leave their backpacks in their dorm rooms.
-Additionally, students will be asked to not handle their cellphone in the serving area after they have sanitized their hands upon entering.
+Additionally, students are asked to not handle their cellphone in the serving area after they have sanitized their hands upon entering.

 17. Can I bring guests to the dining halls?

-To allow students to get their meals as quickly as possible and to protect the health and safety of the community, access to the dining halls will be limited to students on a meal plan.
+To allow students to get their meals as quickly as possible and to protect the health and safety of the community, access to the dining halls is limited to students on a meal plan.